SmugglerCode/SmugglerCode.Blazor.UI/README.md

 - Supports two-way binding via Text and TextChanged
 - Optional OnEnter callback for Enter key handling
-- Converts input values from string to the correct TValue
 - IsDisabled and inherited cascading IsDisabled support
 - IsVisible flag to toggle component visibility
 - Applies disabled attribute and styles when disabled